weedgood/googlecloud-pubsub-php-adapter/README.md

 $pubsub->setReturnImmediately(false); // true by default

 // set delay in seconds to wait between each pull
-// note: if ReturnImmediately is false, this option has no interest because serverside pubsub timeout occurs every ~90sec
+// note: if ReturnImmediately is false, (RECOMMENDED) this option has no effect.
 $pubsub->setDelay(2); // 10 by default

 // set a suffix for subscriptions